khalidgxg/brooder-doc/docs/workflows/shared/withdrawal-requests.md

 # Withdrawal Requests

-This workflow outlines the process for Customers and Providers to request withdrawals of their account balance and to cancel pending requests.
+This workflow outlines the process for Customers and Providers to request withdrawals from their [Wallet](./wallets) to their registered [Bank Accounts](./bank-accounts), and to cancel pending requests.

 ---